-The JU may - at any moment - suspend payments, in whole or in part and for one or more beneficiaries, if:
+The JU may - at any moment - suspend payments, in whole or in part, if:

-- (a) a beneficiary (or a natural person who has the power to represent or take decision on its behalf) has committed or is suspected of having committed: - (i) substantial errors, irregularities or fraud or - (ii) serious breach of obligations under the Agreement or during the award procedure (including improper implementation of the action, submission of false information, failure to provide required information, breach of ethical principles) or - (b) a beneficiary (or a natural person who has the power to represent or take decision on its behalf) has committed in other JU, EU or Euratom grants awarded to it under similar conditions systemic or recurrent errors, irregularities, fraud or serious breach of obligations that have a material impact on this grant (extension of findings from other grants to this grant; see Article 22.5.2).
+- (a) the beneficiary (or a natural person who has the power to represent or take decisions on its behalf) has committed or is suspected of having committed: - (i) substantial errors, irregularities or fraud or - (ii) serious breach of obligations under the Agreement or during the award procedure (including improper implementation of the action, submission of false information, failure to provide required information, breach of ethical principles) or - (b) the beneficiary (or a natural person who has the power to represent or take decisions on its behalf) has committed in other JU, EU or Euratom grants awarded to it under similar conditions systemic or recurrent errors, irregularities, fraud or serious breach of obligations that have a material impact on this grant (extension of findings from other grants to this grant; see Article 22.5.2).

-If payments are suspended for one or more beneficiaries, the JU will make partial payment(s) for the part(s) not suspended.
 If suspension concerns the payment of the balance, - once suspension is lifted - the payment or the recovery of the amount(s) concerned will be considered the payment of the balance that closes the action.